laboon/ebook/text/40_unit_testing.md

 1. _Problems are found earlier_ - Unit tests are normally written along with the code itself.
 There's no need to wait for (usually longer-running) systems tests to run, or a manual test to be developer, or even for a build to get into the hands of the testers.
 The developer finds problems while still developing.
 Like most things, the sooner a problem is found in a process, the cheaper it will be to fix.

-2. _Faster turnaround time_ - If a problem is found, there's no need for a build to occur, or to get into testers' hands.
+2. __Faster turnaround time__ - If a problem is found, there's no need for a build to occur, or to get into testers' hands.
 The developer finds a problem when executing the unit test suite, and can immediately go back and start fixing it.
 If the developer has to wait for a tester to look at the software, file a defect, and get assigned that defect, it may be quite a while before the developer can actually fix it.
 In that time, he or she may have forgotten some implementation details, or at the very least will have probably swapped out some of the information and will require time for a context shift.
 The faster a bug can be found, the faster it can be fixed.

-3. _Developer understands his/her code_ - Writing tests allows the developer to understand what the expected behavior of the function is.
+3. __Developers understand their code__ - Writing tests allows the developer to understand what the expected behavior of the function is.
 It also allows the developer to add tests for things that he or she knows might be problematic for a specific function.
 For example, a developer may know that a sort function may not sort numeric strings correctly, because certain flags need to be set to ensure that it treats them as numbers instead of strings (so that "1000" is bigger than "99", which it would not be if the function treated them as strings, since "9" is bigger than "1").
 A black-box tester may not realize that this is what is happening "under the hood" and so not think to test this particular edge case.

-4. _Living documentation_ - The tests provide a kind of "living documentation" to the code.
+4. __Living documentation__ - The tests provide a kind of "living documentation" to the code.
 They explain what a codebase is supposed to do in a different way than the actual code and any comments or documentation for the software.
 Failing tests are updated; they are either removed or changed as the softare itself changes.
 Unlike traditional documentation, if unit tests are executed on a regular basis (such as before being merged to baseline), then it's impossible for the tests to become obsolete.
 Obsolete tests don't pass, and tests that don't pass should not be merged to baseline.

-5. _Alternative implementation - One way to think of tests is as a different implementation of the software.
+5. __Alternative implementation__ - One way to think of tests is as a different implementation of the software.
 In a sense, a program is just a listing of what a computer should do given certain input - *IF* foo is less than five, *THEN* print out "small foo".  *WHEN* a new bar object is created, *SET* the baz variable to false.
 A comprehensive test suite provides a similar service, saying what the program should do in a slightly different way.
 There's always room for error, but if you're implementing it twice, once as a test and once as code, then there's less chance that both will be written wrong in exactly the same way.

-5. _Able to tell if code changes caused issues elsewhere_ - Programs nowadays can be rather large and complicated, and it's not always easy - or even humanly possible - to know whether a change you're making will have unintended consequences elsewhere.
+5. __Able to tell if code changes caused issues elsewhere__ - Programs nowadays can be rather large and complicated, and it's not always easy - or even humanly possible - to know whether a change you're making will have unintended consequences elsewhere.
 The author has lost count of how many times he has meant to, say, change the background color of a screen, and caused a stack overflow in some recursive function elsewhere in the code which required the background color to be green for some reason.
 However, by having a relatively complete test suite, the developer can check easily if he or she is breaking anything obvious elsewhere in the codebase.
 It's not foolproof, but it certainly makes it easier to avoid problems.

 #### An Example in Natural Language